Huji-Bezalel-Advanced-Unity/alon-uzan-boss-fight/README.md

 ---
 - patrolling Phase - in this phase the boss waits for the troops to kill all the enemies in the map and menwile patrols right and left.
 - Attacking Phase - when a troop comes nearby the boss and attacks him, he attacks him back.

+**Enemies Mechanics**

+---
+in order to attack Warrok, kill all the enemies in the map. the enemies are wait until a troop enters to the attack range and then run after him and attack him. they attack the closest one to them.

 **Player Mechanics**